Revisiting the Canonicalization for Fast and Accurate Crystal Tensor Property Prediction: Appendix

-\textbf{Hyperparameter settings of GMTNet, ETGNN, and MEGNET.} Following \citet{yanspace}, we trained GMTNet, ETGNN, and MEGNET for 200 epochs using Huber loss with a learning rate of 0.001 and Adam optimizer with $10^{-5}$ weight decay across all tasks.
+\textbf{Hyperparameter settings of GMTNet and ETGNN.} Following \citet{yanspace}, we trained GMTNet and ETGNN for 200 epochs using Huber loss with a learning rate of 0.001 and Adam optimizer with $10^{-5}$ weight decay across all tasks.
 The same polynomial learning rate decay scheduler is used in all experiments.
+For the dielectric tensor prediction task and the piezoelectric tensor prediction task, the network configuration of GMTNet followed that described in the original paper, comprising two layers for node-invariant feature updating and three layers for equivariant message passing.
+For the elastic tensor prediction task, the configuration was adjusted to include two layers for node-invariant feature updating and five layers for equivariant message passing.